-With cruise control active, hold down button r or briefly press it repeatedly: speed is reduced continuously or in small increments.
+With cruise control active, hold down button of or briefly press it repeatedly: speed is reduced continuously or in small increments.

-When button $\widehat{\mbox{\scriptsize G}}$ is released the current speed is stored and maintained.
+When button $\ensuremath{\mathfrak{S}}$ is released the current speed is stored and maintained.

 Briefly press the O button: cruise control is deactivated.